USS Constitution: Constitution vs Java

 William Bainbridge, senior to Hull, took command of "Old Ironsides" on 8 September and prepared her for another mission in British shipping lanes near Brazil, sailing with Hornet on 27 October.
 They arrived near São Salvador on 13 December, sighting HMS Bonne Citoyenne in the harbor.
-Bonne Citoyenne was reportedly carrying $1.6 million in spices to England, and her captain refused to leave the neutral harbor lest he lose his cargo.
+Bonne Citoyenne was reportedly carrying $1.6 million in spice to England, and her captain refused to leave the neutral harbor lest he lose his cargo.
 Constitution sailed offshore in search of prizes, leaving Hornet to await the departure of Bonne Citoyenne.
 On 29 December, she met with HMS Java under Captain Henry Lambert.
 At the initial hail from Bainbridge, Java answered with a broadside that severely damaged Constitution's rigging.
 She was able to recover, however, and returned a series of broadsides to Java.
 A shot from Java destroyed Constitution's helm (wheel), so Bainbridge directed the crew to steer her manually using the tiller for the remainder of the engagement.
 Bainbridge was wounded twice during the battle.
 Java's bowsprit became entangled in Constitution's rigging, as in the battle with Guerriere, allowing Bainbridge to continue raking her with broadsides.
 Java's foremast collapsed, sending her fighting top crashing down through two decks below.

 Bainbridge drew off to make emergency repairs and re-approached Java an hour later.
-She lay in shambles, an unmanageable wreck with a badly wounded crew, and she surrendered.
+She was a shambles, an unmanageable wreck with a badly wounded crew, and she surrendered.
 Bainbridge determined that Java was far too damaged to retain as a prize and ordered her burned, but not before having her helm salvaged and installed on Constitution.
 Constitution returned to São Salvador on 1 January 1813 to disembark the prisoners of Java, where she met with Hornet and her two British prizes.
-Bainbridge ordered Constitution to sail for Boston on 5 January, being far away from a friendly port and needing extensive repairs, leaving Hornet behind to continue waiting for Bonne Citoyenne in the hopes that she would leave the harbor (she did not).
-Java was the third British warship in three months to be captured by the United States, and Constitution's victory prompted the British Admiralty to order its frigates not to engage the heavier American frigates one-on-one; only British ships of the line or squadrons were permitted to come close enough to attack.
+Bainbridge ordered Constitution to sail for Boston on 5 January, being far away from a friendly port and needing extensive repairs, leaving Hornet behind to continue waiting for Bonne Citoyenne in the hopes that she would leave the harbor, though she did not.
+Java was the third British warship in three months to be captured by U.S. Navy, and Constitution's victory prompted the British Admiralty to order all Royal Navy frigates not to engage the heavier American frigates one-on-one; only British ships of the line or squadrons were permitted to attack them.
 Constitution arrived in Boston on 15 February to even greater celebrations than Hull had received a few months earlier.